Bobby (2002 film): Plot

 Yadagiri is a disabled mafia leader in Hyderabad, and KR is a rich businessman.
 Bhagyamati is Yadagiri's daughter, and Bobby is KR's son.
 The story of this film deals with what happens when these two people fall in love with each other.
 Bobby meets Bhagyamati in a club and falls in love with her.
-They later find out that their fathers are arch rivals.
+They later find out that their fathers are archrivals.
 Bhagyamati's mother was killed in an accident involving their fathers.
-Knowing this, Bobby and Bhagyamati elope, but due to unavoidable circumstances, they come back and are injured in a bomb blast.
+Knowing this, Bobby and Bhagyamati elope, but due to unavoidable circumstances, they come back and are injured in a shootout.
 Then, their fathers apologize and make up.
 In the end Bobby and Bhagyamati are married.